At the forefront of providing a world-class education for over 40 years

 |

-Southbank celebrates its best ever IB diploma results.
+Southbank celebrates its best ever IB diploma results to date.

 School Inspection Service (SIS) reports confirm the excellent education that Southbank provides.